X-Ryl669/JSON/README.md

 Only `memmove` is used in partialParsing for ensuring the previous key is present in the new stream to parse.

 ## Requirements
-Only `JSON.hpp` and `JSON.cpp` is required, the other files are used for testing the code.
+Only `JSON.hpp` and `JSON.tpp` is required, the other files are used for testing the code.
 The code is using a MIT license.

+## Speed
+This parser is not optimized for speed.
+There is no SIMD parsing like some competing parsers.
+However, since its API is very simple, the client code is usually a lot smaller and easier to get right.
+It's faster than JSMM, but probably slower than RapidJSON.